Codewizard1312/calculator.c/README.md

 # Calculator
-basic calculator for mathematical operation using C
+Basic calculator for mathematical operation using C